ultraJeff/rhacm-workshop/04.Application-Lifecycle/README.md

 <hub> $ oc apply -f subscription-dev.yaml
 ```

 * **Application** - Create an Application resource to aggregate Subscription resources.
 The Application resource aggregates the Subscription resources by using labels.
-In this case, you will be using the label - **app: webserver-app**.
+In this case, you will use the label - **app: webserver-app**.

 ```
 <hub> $ cat >> application.yaml << EOF